dougsparling/spix4/README.md

 ### Scenes

-Everything in the game is a `Scene`.
+Everything interactive in the game is a `Scene`.
 Scenes are stored on a stack, you can transition between them, and they carry state that is automatically persisted during the game and when saving+loading.

-Scenes are just classes extending from `Scene`.
-They will be instantiated by the engine (never directly!), can optionally take constructor parameters that are passed in during transition, and must define an `enter` method:
+Scenes are just classes extending from the `Scene` base.
+They will be instantiated by the engine in order to do some housekeeping, can optionally take constructor parameters that are passed in during transition, and must define an `enter` method:

 ```
 class Tavern < Scene